AdobeDocs/campaign-classic.en/help/rn/using/documentation-updates.md

 A new section has been added on how to troubleshoot a workflow staying in the "Start as soon as possible" state within a campaign.
 [Read more](../../production/using/workflow-execution.md#start-as-soon-as-possible-in-campaigns)

-The new "NmsOperation_DeliveryPreparationWindow" option has been added to the list of Campaign options.
+The new "NmsOperation_DeliveryPreparationWindow" and "WdbcKillSessionPolicy" options have been added to the list of Campaign options.
 [Read more](../../installation/using/configuring-campaign-options.md)

 A new document describing the Adobe Campaign Classic data model basics is now available.
 [Read more](https://helpx.adobe.com/campaign/kb/acc-datamodel.html)